fastoch/Linux/OpenSSH.md

 - not only is it more secure, but the public key is going to be noticeably shorter as well
 - when it's asking you where to save the key, give the file a name that will help you remember what this key is for
   - for example: `/home/fastoch/.ssh/server16_id_ed25519`
 - then enter a passphrase so that you can disable password authentication later on
+- Keep in mind that the key name won't appear once it gets copied to the `authorized_keys` file, only the comment will be visible

 >[!important]
 >As of OpenSSH version 9.5 (current version is 9.7), the `ssh-keygen` cmd will generate keys using the Ed25519 algorithm by default.